canjs/can-component/docs/ViewModel.md

 limit attributes.
 If we were to change the value of `pageInfo`'s index like:

-    pageInfo.attr("index",20)
+    pageInfo.set("index", 20)

 ... the component's offset value will change and its template will update to:

-    <my-paginate>Page 1</my-paginate>
+    <my-paginate>Page 2</my-paginate>

 ### Using attribute values

 You can also pass a literal string value of the attribute.
-To do this in [can-stache], simply pass any value not wrapped in single brackets, and the viewModel property will be initialized to this string value:
+To do this in [can-stache], simply pass any value not wrapped in single brackets, and the ViewModel property will be initialized to this string value:

     <my-tag title="hello"></my-tag>

-The above will create a title property in the component's viewModel, which has a string `hello`.
+The above will create a title property in the component's ViewModel, which has a string `hello`.

-If the tag's `title` attribute is changed, it updates the viewModel property automatically.
+If the tag's `title` attribute is changed, it updates the ViewModel property automatically.
 This can be seen in the following example:

 @demo demos/can-component/accordion.html